TiagoMJFlores/UniversalShadow/README.md

         alpha: Float = 0)
 ```

-color - shadow color
+* color - shadow color
-x- shadow shift in x
+* x - shadow shift in x
-y-  shadow shift in y
+* y -  shadow shift in y
-blur - blur value
+* blur - blur value
-spread - shadow size in all directions (If you want a shadow on the bottom, y is negative.
+* spread - shadow size in all directions
+(If you want a shadow on the bottom, y is negative.
 Check Figma behavior)
-alpha - shadow transparecy
+* alpha - shadow transparecy

  ### 3- Layer Blur